LeonKie/leonkie.github.io/content/posts/Inverted_Pendolum/index.md

 The script to determine the gains for the LQR Controller can be found [here](https://github.com/zjor/inverted-pendulum/blob/master/dc-motor/pendulum_lqr_control.py)!

 ### DC-Motor system identification
-The LQR Controller takes as a input the Force *F* of the DC-Motor.
-Therefore the next step is to find the undelying DC-Motor model and estimate the corresponding system parameters.
-Then the arduino is able to change the speed of the engine using the PWM signal.
+The LQR Controller takes as an input the Force *F* of the DC-Motor.
+Therefore the next step is to find the underlying DC-Motor model and estimate the corresponding system parameters.
+Then the Arduino can change the speed of the engine using the PWM signal.

 We can model a standard DC-Motor using the following equation:
 $$